commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 **Description:** This function prints a character to the console.
 The .C flag specifies whether text should be wrapped at character (.C=0) or word (.C=1) boundaries.
 In the latter case, characters will be buffered until a SPACE, CR or LF character is sent, so make sure the text that is printed always ends in one of these characters.

+**Note**: If the bottom of the screen is reached, this function will scroll its contents up to make extra room.

+##### Function Name: console_put_image

+Signature: void console_put_image(word ptr: r0, word width: r1, word height: r2);
+Purpose: Draw image as if it was a character.
+Call address: $FEE1

+**Description:** This function draws an image (in GRAPH_draw_image format) at the current cursor position and advances the cursor accordingly.
+This way, an image can be presented inline.
+A common example would be an emoji bitmap, but it is also possible to show full-width pictures if you print a newline before and after the image.

+**Notes**:

-If the bottom of the screen is reached, this function will scroll its contents up to make extra room.
+* If the bottom of the screen is reached, this function will scroll its contents up to make extra room.
+* Subsequent line breaks will take the image height into account, so that the new cursor position is below the image.

 ##### Function Name: console_get_char